The young man crossed the Seine River from the Eiffel Tower.

 Màn biểu diễn nhận được sự trầm trồ và cổ vũ của đông đảo khán giả phía dưới. - Ảnh: Internet

-The performance received admiration and cheers from the large audience below. - Photo: Internet
+The performance received enthusiastic applause and cheers from the large audience below. - Photo: Internet

-He has done similar daredevil challenges before.
-On Heritage Day 2017, when French people were invited to visit places closed to the public, Nathan Paulin walked a tightrope between the Eiffel Tower and Trocadero Square.
-In 2019, he also walked a 150-meter-high, 510-meter-long ramp between two skyscrapers in Paris' La Defense business district.
+He had previously undertaken many similar daring stunts.
+On Heritage Day in 2017, when French citizens were invited to visit places not open to the public, Nathan Paulin walked on a tightrope connecting the Eiffel Tower and Trocadero Square.
+In 2019, he also performed a walk on a 150-meter-high, 510-meter-long ramp between two skyscrapers in Paris's La Defense business district.

 RELATED ARTICLES